EdmundGoodman/edmundgoodman.github.io/content/posts/github_ssh_authentication.md

 title: "Github SSH Authentication"
 author: "Edmund Goodman"
 date: 2024-12-17T19:28:56Z
-draft: true
 ---

 ## Why do I need to do this?

 From August 2021, GitHub announced they would not be allowing password authentication when using the command line [^1].
+This means that in order to interact with GitHub from the command line you have to use another authentication method.

 <!--more-->

-This means that in order to interact with GitHub from the command line you have to use another authentication method.

 This blog post enumerates the process of configuring `git` and GitHub to use SSH keys, and some tips to streamline their